About Us

-We lived and worked and played (scuba diving mostly) in Fort Lauderdale, Florida for many years.
-Both Jim and I are computer consultants and we had our own business, Guld Systems, Inc. Jim helped small companies with all their network and hardware needs, I did custom programming using Microsoft Access.
+Both Jim and I are computer consultants and, after selling Computer Savvy, we got married and started our own business, Guld Systems, Inc. Jim helped small companies with all their network and hardware needs, I did custom programming using Microsoft Access.
 Jim's son, Devon, lived with us.
 We always had a 'someday' dream of becoming vagabonds in a motorhome.

 In the spring of 2003, Devon, at 19, moved in with a friend - clearing the way for us to pursue